Bulk loading data to Azure SQL

 SECRET = '******srt=sco&sp=rwac&se=2017-02-01T00:55:34Z&st=2016-12-29T16:55:34Z***************';

-• In the above code, SECRET is the SAS token that you can generate from your Azure blob container.
+• In the above code, SECRET is the SAS token you can generate from your Azure blob container.

 • Then create an external data source by executing the below